andrewyavors/Lua-Color-Converter/README.md

-# Corona SDK Color Converter
+# Lua Color Converter
-Converts your hex or RGB values into Corona-compatible format (numbers from 0 to 1)
+Converts your hex or RGB values into Corona/Defold-compatible format (numbers from 0 to 1)